nyorain/vil/architecture.md

 table in [src/data.hpp](src/data.hpp).

-The layer optionally wraps handles, see (env.md)[docs/env.md] for configuration, it's even possible to decide on a per-object-type basis whether warapping is done.
+The layer optionally wraps handles, see (env.md)[docs/env.md] for configuration, it's even possible to decide on a per-object-type basis whether wrapping is done.
 See [this post](https://renderdoc.org/vulkan-layer-guide.html) for more details on handle wrapping.
 Wrapping handles allows us to bypass those (potentially large, synchronized)